 Vypyr VIP 2

-Peavey has since improved on the Vypyr lineup, and created the VIP Series.
+Peavey has since improved on the Vypyr lineup and created the VIP Series.
 When I had a chance to play these I was very impressed.
-If you are a metal player who never intends to play in a band and doesn’t care about being loud, but does want an inexpensive, great-sounding amp with effects built in, I recommend the Peavey Vypyr VIP 2.
+If you are a metal player who never intends to play in a band and doesn’t care about being loud, but does want an inexpensive, great-sounding amp with effects built-in, I recommend the Peavey Vypyr VIP 2.

 The VIP 2 is a modeling amp, meaning it is intended to emulate different guitar amps and effects.
 You can also use it with acoustic guitar and bass, and there are models for those interments a well.
 It has a wide array of built-in instrument models and effects, so you’ve got everything you need in one handy little package.

-Once again we see Peavey’s TransTube solid-state distortion here, and that, in my opinion, it what separates the Vypyr from other modeling amps I’ve heard.
-You get Peavey models like the 6505, 6534 and XXX, plus a ton of flexibility.
+Once again we see Peavey’s TransTube solid-state distortion here, and that, in my opinion, is what separates the Vypyr from other modeling amps I’ve heard.
+You get Peavey models like the 6505, 6534, and XXX, plus a ton of flexibility.
 No, this isn’t an amp you’d gig with or bring to band practice, but if you just intend to play at home it’s a pretty good option.

 There are bigger amps in the VIP Series, such as the VIP 3 and VIP Pro.
 Both are rated at 100 watts, so if you did intend to gig with a modeling amp these are the ones to consider.
-The VIP Pro in particular offers a lot for working guitarists who want a lot of flexibility in their rig, without having to carry a bunch of stuff to a gig.
+The VIP Pro, in particular, offers a lot for working guitarists who want a lot of flexibility in their rig without having to carry a bunch of stuff to a gig.

 I think the amps listed above are your best bets, but there are other amps in the Peavey lineup you might consider.
 There are a few more models in the TransTube Series such as the Special Chorus and Envoy.
 The invective .120 is a powerful, high-gain amp for players a bit more accustomed to high-class accommodations.
-And, there are some great out-of-production models you can find used such as the 6534, XXL and XXX.
+And, there are some great out-of-production models you can find used such as the 6534, XXL, and XXX.

-While there are strong contenders such as Randall, Marshall and Mesa/Boogie, I stick by my assertion that Peavey makes the best metal amps out there, for every level of player.
-From the powerful 6505 and 6505+ heads that are made for serious musicians, to the affordable 6505+ 112 Combo, to solid-state amps like the Bandit and Vypyr, Peavey covers all the bases.
+While there are strong contenders such as Randall, Marshall, and Mesa/Boogie, I stick by my assertion that Peavey makes the best metal amps out there, for every level of player.
+From the powerful 6505 and 6505+ heads that are made for serious musicians to the affordable 6505+ 112 Combo to solid-state amps like the Bandit and Vypyr, Peavey covers all the bases.